CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-02.md

 1. Select **Next**.
 In the **Review and finish** section, review your Azure AI services, click on **Create** and wait for the deployments to succeed.

-1. You can also navigate to your Resource group **llm-ops-<inject key="DeploymentID" enableCopy="false"/>** section in the Azure portal to verify the resources deployed.
+1. You can also navigate to your Resource group **AzureAIrg** section in the Azure portal to verify the resources deployed.

    ![](../media/azure-portal-resources.png)